thisismypassport/shrinko8/README.md

     -- encode binary data into a string in our cart
-    -- our cart's code should contain a string like so: "$$DATA$$" -- for more advanced cases, see dynamic includes further below local bytes_to_string_contents = python.import("pico_utils").bytes_to_string_contents
+    -- our cart's code should contain a string like so: "$$DATA$$" local bytes_to_string_contents = python.import("pico_utils").bytes_to_string_contents
     local fh = io.open("test_input/binary.dat", "rb") -- lua io/os/etc are available for use
     local contents = bytes_to_string_contents(fh:read("*a"))